The Mueller effect: Foreign lobbyists wary of indictment rush to register

 Alexander Nix, the CEO of Cambridge Analytica who is listed on the filing, reached out to Julian Assange in July 2016 seeking access to emails from Hillary Clinton's private email server so he could use them as part of Trump's election efforts, according to multiple media reports.

 Some of the other relationships disclosed in the 2017 supplemental filings include work by a Washington-based firm known as West Wing Writers to craft speeches for Jordan's Queen Rania al-Abdullah.
-The Jordanian government paid the firm more than $50,000 between October 2016 and May 2017 for the "preparation of various public remarks and written communications" by the queen.
+The Royal Hashemite Court of Jordan, which represents the monarchy, paid the firm more than $50,000 between October 2016 and May 2017 for the "preparation of various public remarks and written communications" by the queen.
 The firm said in the filing that the remarks often focused on humanitarian issues, but that they were not involved in the "finalization of the remarks" or how they were delivered.

 Another Washington group, known as Logan International Relations, filed "out of an abundance of caution" for work it did for the Peace Ambassadors for Iraq.
 In the filing, Logan International Relations said it does not believe any of the work it performed is necessary for filing under FARA because its target was the European market.